-Veg club: Once a month a group of enthusiastic gardeners meets in Brightling (at a different house each time) to discuss gardening, receive and pass on advice, swap seeds, and occasionally to have a professional talk or demonstration.
-If you are interested in joining Veg Club contact Cynthia Donald: Email: cynthia@johndonald.com Telephone: 01424 838287
+Veg Club Once a month a group of enthusiastic gardeners meets in Brightling (at a different house each time) to discuss gardening, receive and pass on advice, swap seeds, and occasionally to have a professional talk or demonstration.
+If you are interested in joining Veg Club contact Cynthia Donald: Email: cynthia@johndonald.com 01424 838287.

 Stoolball Club Stoolball is a sport that dates back to at least the 15th century, originating in Sussex.
-Brightling has a ladies team - newcomers welcome, contact Joanna Pennels via https://www.stoolball.org.uk/teams/brightling-ladies (which also has fascinating information about the history of the game).
+Brightling has a ladies team - newcomers

-The Brightling Village Trust is a charity set up in 1987.
-It exists to support charitable purposes in Brightling and can make grants to individuals and to relieve hardship.
-This gives the trustees discretion to support a wide range of activities which will benefit people in
+The Brightling Village Trust, which was established in 1987, exists to support charitable purposes in Brightling and can also make grants to help individuals and relieve hardship.
+The